ThiagoMMonteiro/BookReview/README.md

 In addition to using the goodreads API, I also created my own API, in case it needs to be used.
 To do so, just make a GET request (... / api / isbn)

-Hi!
 Let's see a brief explanation of this project:

 This project contain two folders with twenty files: